 What is Feldenkrais?

-The Feldenkrais Method® provides a learning environment for change – improving how the whole person moves rather than focussing on a specific point of pain or restriction.
-This whole of body approach changes your thinking from “this part of me is sore” to “how can I include more of myself in movement so this part of me doesn’t get sore”.
+The Feldenkrais Method® provides a learning environment for change – improving how the whole person moves and thinks.
+It doesn’t focus on a specific point of pain or restriction.
+This whole body approach changes your thinking from “this part of me is sore” to “how can I improve the whole of what I do”.
 It uses gentle movements to allow you to notice your subconscious or automatic movement habits.
-Providing space to really notice the “how” of your movement allows you to change and re-organise yourself for easier movement.
+It provides space to develop and re-organise yourself for easier movement.

-Our habits of self-use and body awareness have led us to where we are today.
-Habits serve us well and don’t use up much of our brain power.
+Our habits are us and have their good points.
+Habits serve us well and don’t use up much brain power.
 They allow us to move and act without thought, leaving our brains free to attend to more interesting things in life.
-When pain creeps in and function declines we should be motivated to explore our habits and see if we can develop better ability
+The bad thing about habits is when they are getting in the way and you can’t see it.
+Feldenkrais allows you to get a look at your unhelpful sneaky habits to find some better ones.

 A bit more of an explanation

-The simplest analogy is that this is how babies and children learn to move.
+A simple analogy is that this is how babies and children learn to move.
 Our earliest years are our apprenticeship for movement.
-Then life and all it throws at you will influence how you move.
+Life and all it throws at you will also influence how you move.
 No two people have the same life; no two people move the same way.
-With a childlike curiosity about movement you can certainly learn to move better and feel better.
+With a childlike curiosity about movement you can certainly learn to move better and feel better and younger.

 LEARN MORE ABOUT..